yasirkula/UnityAssetUsageDetector/Plugins/AssetUsageDetector/README.txt

 ### ABOUT
 This tool helps you find usages of the selected asset(s) and/or scene object(s), i.e. lists the objects that refer to them.

+### ADDRESSABLES SUPPORT
+This plugin has experimental support for Addressables package.
+However, the search may take significantly longer to finish when Addressables are searched.
+Some manual modifications are needed to enable Addressables support:

+- The plugin mustn't be installed as a package, i.e. it must reside inside the Assets folder and not the Packages folder (it can reside inside a subfolder of Assets like Assets/Plugins)
+- Add ASSET_USAGE_ADDRESSABLES compiler directive to "Player Settings/Scripting Define Symbols" (these symbols are platform specific, so if you change the active platform later, you'll have to add the compiler directive again)
+- Add "Unity.Addressables" assembly to "AssetUsageDetector.Editor" Assembly Definition File's "Assembly Definition References" list
+- Enable the "Addressables support" option in Asset Usage Detector window

 ### HOW TO